 Tucked away in the town of Antigonish, N.S., St. Francis Xavier caters mainly to undergraduates in arts, science and business.
 The university has high academic standards but also promotes the personal development of its students.
 They are well supported, as they are encouraged to live and learn on a beautiful campus.
 At StFX, small class sizes challenge students to think critically and contribute to class discussions.
 “Even with our rich history and traditions, I believe it is important to rethink [the] academic experience and to articulate our promise more clearly to our students,” says president Kent MacDonald.
 He wants to increase the school’s global reach through service learning, academic programming and international research.
-One of the university’s well-known traditions is handing out X-rings (a rectangular gold ring with a large black X in the middle) to graduating students.
-Legend has it that in one episode of Jeopardy!, Alex Trebek remarked that, next to the papal ring, the most recognizable rings in the world were the Super Bowl ring followed by the X-ring.
-The campus is known for its Ivy League-style architecture, residences made of limestone and pedestrian-friendly layout.
+StFX’s service learning program celebrated its 20th anniversary in 2016.
+Nearly 20 per cent of students participate in course-based or immersion experiences, getting outside the classroom to work in communities, locally or further afield.
+A well-known tradition at StFX is handing out X-rings (a rectangular gold ring with a large black X in the middle) to graduating students.
+The campus is known for its Ivy League-style architecture, limestone residences and pedestrian-friendly layout.
 With a population of about 20,000 in the surrounding town and county, students get to know some locals by their first names.
 Many develop a sense of pride and belonging—also known as the X factor.

 • Health Studies Colloquium: Explores psychological, biological and sociological perspectives on human health and is available to students in both the faculty of arts and faculty of science; includes a service learning component.